Skip to Content

 The Kolmogorov–Arnold–Moser (KAM) theorem (1954–1963) provides the rigorous mathematical explanation.
 In perturbed dynamical systems, orbits whose frequencies have the “most irrational” ratios are maximally stable against perturbation.
 The golden ratio φ ≈ 1.618 — toward which Fibonacci ratios converge — is the most irrational number in a precise mathematical sense: it is the hardest to approximate by simple fractions.
 This means orbits with golden-ratio-related frequencies are the last to become unstable when perturbed by gravitational interactions.

 Over 4.5 billion years, the solar system has naturally selected for these maximally stable configurations.
-Greene and Mackay (1979) confirmed computationally that the “golden” invariant torus is indeed the last to break.
+Greene (1979) confirmed computationally that the “golden” invariant torus is indeed the last to break.
 Morbidelli and Giorgilli (1995) showed super-exponential stability near golden-ratio frequency ratios in the asteroid belt.

 In summary: The two counter-rotating precession motions are established astronomy.
 Their period ratio is a Fibonacci fraction.
 Fibonacci patterns in orbital mechanics are well-documented in peer-reviewed literature, and KAM theory rigorously explains why stable orbits favor these ratios.
 The Fibonacci Laws extend these observations into a quantitative framework that predicts specific orbital properties for all eight planets.
 See section 5 for more details on KAM theory, and Scientific Background for the full scientific discussion with references.